 Relieve Pressure Points

 We may not think about it very often, but our beds and pillows exert more pressure on certain parts of our bodies than others.
 Imagine you’re lying on a fabric that registers different levels of pressure in different colors.
-Think about which points on your body would be lighting up the brightest – your shoulders, hips, and head are likely to be the three “biggest” points.
+Think about which points on your body would be lighting up the brightest – your shoulders, hips, and head are likely to be the three “biggest” points, especially if you're a side sleeper.

-When our beds and pillows don’t give enough to our body weight, our entire body weight winds up resting on these pressure points.
-This can reduce circulation, cause additional bone wear, and create a host of other problems.
+When our beds and pillows don’t give enough to our body weight, our entire body weight winds up resting on these pressure points during side sleeping.
+This can reduce circulation, cause additional bone wear, mess with your spine alignment, and create a host of other problems.
 But because memory foam softens with body heat, your weight will be distributed evenly, relieving those pressure points.

 Many people who suffer from allergies find that traditional pillows cause them problems.
 Many pillows use feather down, which is a common allergen.
 And even pillows that don’t have down in them can harbor dust, bacteria, mites, and other allergy triggers.